 The U.S. Embassy in Belarus has closed, and all U.S. consular services have been suspended.
-All U.S. government employees have departed the country, and it is advised to exercise extreme caution and vigilance and avoid all public demonstrations.
-Belarusian authorities are known to detain individuals for suspicion of alleged affiliations with opposition parties or alleged participation in political protests.
+All U.S. government employees have departed the country.
+It is advised to exercise extreme caution and vigilance and avoid all public demonstrations.
+Belarusian authorities are known to detain individuals suspected of affiliations with opposition parties or participation in political protests.
 The Belarusian Government has arrested thousands of individuals, and Belarusian authorities have targeted independent and foreign media.
 It forced a commercial aircraft transiting Belarusian airspace to stop and land to arrest an opposition journalist.
-Belarus does not recognize dual nationality; authorities consider travelers with a Belarusian passport to be Belarusian.
+Belarus does not recognize dual nationality; authorities consider individuals with a Belarusian passport to be Belarusian.

 The Belarusian Government supports Russia's attack on Ukraine, with Russian military operations taking place in Belarus and the country facilitating the launch of Russian missile strikes into Ukraine.
 There is a heightened threat of conflict ensuing within Belarusian borders.
 The situation remains unpredictable and could escalate without warning.
-The following areas are considered exceptionally high risk due to Russian and Belarusian military presence: Yelsk, Rechitsa, Mazyr, Gomel, Bresk, Baranovichi, and Asipovichy.
+The following areas are considered exceptionally high risk due to the presence of Russian and Belarusian military forces: Yelsk, Rechitsa, Mazyr, Gomel, Brest, Baranovichi, and Asipovichy.

-It is illegal to take photographs of any military activity or establishments.
+It is illegal to photograph any military activity or establishments.
 Although the situation is calm throughout the rest of the country and Minsk, it could change quickly and without warning.
 Some border crossings into Poland have been closed to vehicles, and more movement restrictions can be implemented at short notice, especially in the border regions.